screwys/discord-message-delete/README.md

 discord-message-delete status
 ```

-The start script disables and removes the former `spoiler-cleaner.service` unit if it is still installed, preventing both names from running at once.

 When the service starts, it creates `~/.local/bin/discord-message-delete` as a link to the built binary.
 Most Linux desktop sessions include `~/.local/bin` in `PATH`.
 If yours does not, add that directory to your shell's `PATH` once; a service cannot change the environment of an already-running shell.

 The command accepts `start`, `stop`, `restart`, `reload`, `status`, `enable`, `disable`, and `logs`.
 For example: